Hesamsrk/chalesh-meydoon/README.md

 # ChaleshMeydoon

-* How to Run project on local:
+# How to Run project on local:

+* install nodejs.
+* open terminal in a directory and run these lines. (one-by-one)
 ```

 git clone <repository>